 - Project registered with Climate Action Reserve

-- Generates approximately 300 Renewable Energy Credits (RECs) annually
+- Can generate approximately 300 Renewable Energy Credits (RECs) annually

 How the system works